 Q. Do socialist countries fail?

 A. Republicans like to repeat the lie that socialist countries fail and none have ever succeeded.

 FACTS MATTER: Successful socialist countries that are “more” socialist than America include Denmark, Finland, Brazil, France, Germany, Greenland, Ireland, Italy, Netherlands, Norway, Sweden, and the United Kingdom.

 How much socialism a country should implement is a fair question.
 I’m a capitalist but I correctly understand that socialism is not communism and whether a state fails or not has nothing to do with socialism.

-Reply: Nazis were and are fascists.
+A. Nazis were and are fascists.
 Nazis drew their ideology from Italy’s fascists who took power as a reaction to the left.
 The fact that Nazis called themselves the “National Socialists” was a stunt.

 These types of tricks are common.
-Think of North Korea’s “Democratic Peoples’s Republic of Korea” party (DPRK).
+Think of North Korea’s “Democratic People’s Republic of Korea” party (DPRK).
 NK is not democratic, nor a republic.
 The USSR is the “Union of Soviet Socialist Republics” but the USSR was neither socialist, nor a republic.
 (Although they were a union of countries, that fact should not reflect poorly on unions in America.)

-Response: First off, if your point is that the Venezuela government is a good example of a bad government, I agree.
+A. First off, if your point is that the Venezuela government is a good example of a bad government, I agree.
 As for Venezuela and socialism, I think your definition of socialism differs from mine and I’m not sure any government run by a dictator, or is heavily corrupt is worth considering when looking at types of governments.

 I think there are substantial differences in definitions of social democracies, democratic socialism, and communism.
 Social democracies like Norway show that more equitable democratic societies are possible.
 But democratic socialism and communism are not the same things.